karai17/lapis-chan/README.md

 # Lapis-chan

-Lapis-chan is an text/image board written in Lua using the Lapis web framework.
+Lapis-chan is a text and image board written in Lua using the Lapis web framework.

 # Features